mishoto/BoschGitRepos/README.md

 Run the app container from this image

 ```
-docker run -d -p 8090:8095 --name <your container name>
+docker run -p 8095:8090 <your image name>
 ```

-Tomcat is running on port 8090 and the container port is upon your preference if is not conflicting OS running ports
+Tomcat is running on port 8090 and the container port is 8095